A password is a sequence of characters required for access to a computer system or service.

 - Local workstations may have administrator accounts where the password is stored on the workstation and account authentication does not rely on a central authentication service.
 Passwords/passphrases for local workstation administrator accounts should be unique per device.
 These accounts should only be used for local workstation system administration.

-- This requirement does not apply to HawkID accounts with elevated privileges on a single-user workstation, e.g., a HawkID with administrator privileges on an individual laptop or desktop computer.
+- In addition to the requirements above, administrator accounts require a minimum password length of 15 characters and a maximum password age of 180 days.
+This requirement does not apply to HawkID accounts with elevated privileges on a single-user workstation, e.g., a HawkID with administrator privileges on an individual laptop or desktop computer.

 - Multi-factor Authentication: When accounts possessing elevated privileges are used remotely, it may be required that they are used as part of a multi-factor authentication service.